Skip to main content Skip to footer

 OX124 is a late-stage, high-dose nasal powder to be used in life-threatening situations where the overdose on any opioid is suspected, indicated by e.g., unconsciousness or opioid-induced respiratory depression (OIRD).

-Formulations of OX124 have shown more rapid absorption and higher plasma concentrations of naloxone compared to the current market leader when comparing the same doses.
+Formulations of OX124 have shown more rapid absorption and higher plasma concentrations of naloxone compared to the current market leader.
 These properties can be critical in avoiding brain damage and saving lives as well as preventing re-intoxification during the revival process.
 In addition, the AmorphOX technology, which is the backbone in OX124, contributes to improved stability of the active substance and reduces its sensitivity related to temperature changes.

 OX124 is protected by patents until 2039.